 This proxy is solicited on behalf of the Board of Directors of The Hain Celestial Group, Inc. (the "Company").
-The undersigned hereby appoints Irwin D. Simon and Denise M. Faltischek, or each of them, proxies, each with full power of substitution, to vote the shares of the undersigned at the Annual Meeting of Stockholders of the Company on November 19, 2013 at 11:00 a.m., Eastern Time at 1111 Marcus Avenue, Lake Success, New York 11042 and any postponements or adjournments thereof (including any vote to postpone or adjourn the Annual Meeting of Stockholders), upon all matters as may properly come before the meeting.
+The undersigned hereby appoints Irwin D. Simon and Denise M. Faltischek, or each of them, proxies, each with full power of substitution, to vote the shares of the undersigned at the Annual Meeting of Stockholders of the Company on November 20, 2014 at 11:00 a.m., Eastern Time at 1111 Marcus Avenue, Lake Success, New York 11042 and any postponements or adjournments thereof (including any vote to postpone or adjourn the Annual Meeting of Stockholders), upon all matters as may properly come before the meeting.
 Without otherwise limiting the foregoing general authorization, the proxies are instructed to vote as indicated herein.
-If no instruction is given the shares will be voted "FOR" items 1, 2, 3 and 4 below, each of said items being more fully described in the accompanying Notice of Annual Meeting of Stockholders and Proxy Statement, receipt of which are hereby acknowledged.
+If no instruction is given the shares will be voted "FOR" items 1, 2, 3, 4, 5, 6 and 7 below, each of said items being more fully described in the accompanying Notice of Annual Meeting of Stockholders and Proxy Statement, receipt of which are hereby acknowledged.

-The Board of Directors Recommends You Vote "FOR" items 1, 2, 3 and 4 below
+The Board of Directors Recommends You Vote "FOR" items 1, 2, 3, 4, 5, 6 and 7 below.

-1. Election of Directors

-FOR all nominees listed below □ (except as marked to the contrary below) DAUTHORITY nominees listed

-(Instr uctions: to withhold authority to v rote for an individual nominee, strike a line throu igh the nominee's name listed below.)

-Irwin D. Simon, Richard C. Berke, Jack Futterman, Marina Hahn, Andrew R. Heyer, Roger Meltzer, Scott M. O'Neil and Lawrence S. Zilavy.

-2. 2.
-To vote, on an advisory basis, for the compensation awarded to the named executive officers for the fiscal year ended June 3 forth in this proxy statement.

-For Against □ Abstain □

-3. 3.
-To approve the amendment of the Amended and Restated 2002 Long Term Incentive and Stock Award Plan

-For Against □ Abstain □

-4. To ratify the appointment of Ernst & Young LLP to act as registered independent accountants of June 30, 2014. nt accountants of the Company for the fiscal year ending

-For Against □ Abstain □

-(Proxy card)
+1. Election of Directors FOR all nominees listed below □ (except as marked to the contrary below) LD AUTHORITY Ill nominees listed (Instr uctions: to withhold authority to vot te for an individual nominee, strike a line through the no ominee's name listed below.)
+Irwin D. Simon, Richard C. Berke, Jack Futterman, Andrew R. Heyer, Roger Meltzer, Scott M. O'Neil and Lawrence S. Zilavy.
+2. To approve the amendment to the Amended and Restated By-Laws of The Hain Celestial Group, Inc. For \square Against 🗆 Abstain 🗆 3.
+3. To approve the Amended and Restated Certificate of Incorporation of The Hain Celestial Group, Inc. For \square Against □ Abstain □ 4.
+To approve The Hain Celestial Group, Inc. 2015-2019 Executive Incentive Plan.
+For \square Against □ Abstain □ 5.
+To vote, on an advisory basis, for the compensation awarded to the named executive officers for the fiscal year ended June 30, 2014, as set forth in this proxy statement For \square Against 🗆 Abstain 🗆 6.
+To approve the Amended and Restated 2002 Long Term Incentive and Stock Award Plan.
+For \square Against \square Abstain 7.
+To ratify the appointment of Ernst & Young LLP to act as registered independent accountants of the Company for the fiscal year ending June 30, 2015.
+For \square Against □ Abstain (Proxy card)

-re authorized to vote upon such other business as s thereof, including any vote to postpone or adjou s may properly come before the Annual Meeting of urn the Annual Meeting of Stockholders.
+In their discretion, the proxies named above are authorized to vote upon such other business as may properly come before the Annual Meeting of Stockholders or any postponements or adjournments thereof, including any vote to postpone or adjourn the Annual Meeting of Stockholders.

 Please Complete All Information Below

 Signature:

 Signature:

-Dated:
+Dated: , 2014

-Please sign exactly as names appear hereon, indicating official position or representative capacity, if any.
-If share are held jointly, both owners should sign.
+ly as names appear hereon, indicating offic shares are held jointly, both owners should sig

 (Proxy card)